AI-powered contract intelligence platform that integrated with DocuSign to simplify legal agreements

 DocuInsight wasn't killed because it was bad sense it actually worked well.
 We killed it because we realized it couldn't become a venture-scale business.
 Better to cut losses early and reallocate energy to higher-potential projects.

-"Too narrow market, platform risk with DocuSign, no clear
+"Too narrow market, platform risk with DocuSign, no clear expansion path.
+This looks like a vitamin, not a painkiller."

 We built analytics for a workflow step that wasn't a burning pain point.
 Lawyers wanted drafting tools, SMBs wanted pipeline visibility.